 The more than 50 varieties of watermelon grown worldwide give consumers many choices, with a wide range of sizes, shapes, and colors from which to choose.
 We are most familiar with the vivid reddish-pink flesh dotted with black seeds, but there are also white-, pink-, yellow- and orange-fleshed varieties, both with seeds and without.
 Watermelon can be divided into four categories: icebox, picnic, seedless, and yellow-orange fleshed.
 Each variety also features several types, and they vary in size, flesh color, and the sweetness of the flesh.

 The icebox watermelon is so called because the size of the melons—ranging from 5 to 15 pounds—which allows them to fit more easily in the refrigerator.
 They are bred to feed a single person or small family and include the Sugar Baby and the Tiger Baby varieties.
-The Sugar Baby has a dark green rind and sweet, red flesh; the Tiger Baby turn a gold color once it matures.
+The Sugar Baby has a dark green rind and sweet, red flesh; the Tiger Baby turns a gold color once it matures.

 Picnics are larger than the icebox variety, on average weighing between 15 to 50 pounds.
 Yet they can grow much bigger.
 In 1991, Bill Rogerson of North Carolina won a place in the Guinness Book of World Records for his gigantic 279-pound watermelon!
 This watermelon was named for the fact that there is enough to feed a large group—like when you are at a picnic or a backyard barbecue.
 This is the watermelon that most of us are familiar with—oval-shaped or round, bright green rind, and deep red flesh.
 Varieties of the picnic watermelon are Allsweet, Black Diamond, Charleston Gray, Crimson Sweet, and Jubilee.